Franklin89/Blog/input/posts/implementing-a-custom-iticketstore-for-asp-net-core-identity-update.md

 ## Summary

 After this small update I am happy with what I have.
 But I am still unsure if this will scale without a cache in place.
 We are still hitting the database many times in our `RetrieveAsync` method.
-We could implement a cache with a absolute expiration?
+We could implement a cache with an absolute expiration?
+This might cause some other issues, but I will have to do some load tests and see what they show.
 I will update this post if I have that in place.
+Thank you @Stephan for the inputs and feedback.

 If you like this blog post drop a comment or buy me a coffee at the bottom of the page...